aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 | Enter a passphrase | Determine your passphrase and enter it.
 This is necessary when signing a container image. |
 | Would you like to push it to the keystore? | Enter `Y` to upload the public key to Keystore. |

-!!! warning
-    If generating two or more than two key pair,  it may not work as intended.
-Please generate only one at this time.

 #### List Keys

 To check information whch you created, use `singularity key list` command.